icza/srtgears/README.md

 ### 2. Web interface: online web page

-Srtgears can also be used on the web for those who do not want to download just the tool from the browser.
+Srtgears can also be used on the web for those who do not want to download the tool just it out from the browser.
 It can be found here:

 https://srt-gears.appspot.com/srtgears-online.html